yashagldit/Claude-Code-History-VSCode/README.md

 - For missing files, you'll be prompted to create them

 **Performance issues with large history**
-- The extension loads sessions incrementally
+- The extension loads sessions incrementally with intelligent caching
+- Search index is automatically compressed and optimized for large datasets
 - Use "Load More Sessions" to expand history as needed
 - Clear project cache if experiencing slowdowns
+- Rebuild search index if search performance degrades

+**Search not returning expected results**
+- Ensure search index has been built (automatic on first use)
+- Try rebuilding the search index via "Refresh Sessions"
+- Check search query syntax - supports partial matches and fuzzy search
+- Clear search cache if results seem outdated

 ### Data Privacy
 - **100% Local**: All data processing happens locally on your machine